NScaleArduino/arduino-jmri-turnout-signal-sensor-control/README.md

 * Create/Load your panels
 * Configure your layout in PanelPro

 JMRIs System Name controls what pin to listen on.
 Arduino starts at pin 2 - JMRI starts at 1, so it can be confusing.
-Try matching up the pins to the JMRI table above and toggle them on/off to be certain you have the right pin.
+Try matching up the pins to the JMRI table beloq and toggle them to be certain you have the right pin.

-# Qwerks
-## Starting Panel Pro
-Starting JMRI is a bit weird.
-Start PanelPro, select your profile then wait until you see the i/o lights flash or your servos kick on (10-15 seconds) then you can open your panels.

-Failure to do so will result in no connection to your C/MRI.

-## Disconnecting
-If you disconnect or reset you'll need to restart PanelPro.

 # Pin to JMRI
 ## Turnouts